Cydia: Cydia Store

 In March 2009, the now-defunct blog TUAW (The Unofficial Apple Weblog) announced that the Cydia Store, the in-app software purchasing system for Cydia, had opened for sales.
 The announcement also mentioned that Amazon payments was the only option available, but that PayPal would be added in the future.
 PayPal later became a payment option as well.
 Cydia stopped accepting Amazon Payments in 2015, leaving PayPal as the sole payment option.
 After a bug related to PayPal's digital token authorization was discovered via TechCrunch, Freeman decided to shut down the Cydia Store on December 16, 2018.

 Security

 The risks in jailbreaking are mixed.
 Advocates offer that developer tools installed from Cydia can help add extra security.
 However, being able to install untrusted third-party software can cause data loss and malware.
-Cydia Substrate, the code injection library usually installed alongside Cydia, will detect if an installed package causes SpringBoard to crash, and will reboot it with all third-party packages temporarily disabled.
+Cydia Substrate, the code injection library usually installed alongside Cydia, will detect if an installed package causes SpringBoard to crash, and will reboot it in a "safe mode", with all third-party packages temporarily disabled.